brendatreto/stock-analysis/README.md

 ![Step 4](https://user-images.githubusercontent.com/22451540/149433732-1656c568-a80f-4928-be58-a59a4d8e9c6f.PNG)

 5. Once the arrays were declared, we could start with our first for loops (2a) and initialize the volume of each ticker (previously stated in the arrays) in zero.
-6. The next step followe pretty much the same structure as the starting code.
-We first used conditionals to make sure that the rows we were analyzing corresponded to the first and last pieces of information of that ticker, and used that information to increase the volume of each index.
+6. The next step follows pretty much the same structure as the starting code.
+We first used conditionals to make sure that the rows we were analyzing corresponded to the first and last pieces of information of that ticker and used that information to increase the volume of each index.
 7. We used a different for loop to build the output of our analysis, and again were able to save valuable seconds by referencing the previously created arrays.

 ![Step 7](https://user-images.githubusercontent.com/22451540/149434384-18c62c8d-1ad2-42d4-8ba5-b1189cb29ad9.PNG)

 8. We kept the same code to give format to the results.
 A key step in the visualization part of the process.
 We also needed to stop the timer and print the result to make sure that our purpose was achieved.

-Let's take a look at the results.
+Let's look at the results.

 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/22451540/149434682-ad343c40-c144-4189-86dc-58abb2dd0cbe.png)
 _2017, the elapsed time went from 1.48 seconds to 0.23